Restoration Insurance: What is personal and advertising injury?

 Breach of Contract Your failure to adhere to the terms of a contract.
 Coverage is afforded for breach of an implied contract to use someone else’s advertising idea in your advertisement.

-Intellectual Property Your breach of someone else’s copyright, patent, trademark or trade secret.
+Intellectual Property Your breach of someone else’s copyright, patent, trademark, or trade secret.
 An exception to this exclusion is an infringement (in your advertisement) of someone else’s copyright, trade dress, or slogan.
 Such breach is included in the definition of personal and advertising injury.

 Chatrooms, Bulletin Boards, Unauthorized Use.
 Your Internet chatrooms or bulletin boards, or your unauthorized use of someone’s email address or domain name.

 War, Pollution, Certain Laws.
 War, pollution, and violations of the Telephone Consumer Protection Act and the CAN-SPAM Act.
 The TCPA prohibits certain marketing solicitations via telephone or fax.
 The CAN-SPAM Act applies to unsolicited emails.

 Your policy may contain other exclusions besides the ones listed above.

 Personal and advertising injury is subject to a limit that applies to “each person or organization.”
 This limit is the most the insurer will pay for all damages assessed against any one person or company.
 Damages or settlements paid under Coverage B are also subject to the General Aggregate limit in the policy.

 If you are sued for an offense covered under personal and advertising injury liability, your insurer will defend you.
 The costs related to your defense will not reduce the limits cited above.
 In other words, your defense costs will be paid in addition to the limits.